Gerald Talbot: Activism

 Talbot was one of several Maine residents to attend the 1963 March on Washington.
-He has written and spoken about the experience's impact on his political goals and activism, and in 2013 he told Maine's The Free Press, "At the end, there were four or five things we had to do after.
+He wrote and spoke about the experience's impact on his political goals and activism, and in 2013 he told Maine's The Free Press, "At the end, there were four or five things we had to do after.
 We had to go home and tell everyone we were at the march, and we had to fight for jobs and education.
 And that's what most of us in that march did."

 Talbot helped organize the Portland chapter of the NAACP in 1964 and was elected its founding president, serving 1964–1966.
 Peers described him as a "logical choice" due to his reputation as an activist, his previous NAACP involvement, and the fact that he was born and raised in Maine.
-Soon after its official organization, Talbot and chapter treasurer Linwood Young travelled to Washington, D.C., to represent it at the annual NAACP convention.
+Soon after its official organization, Talbot and chapter treasurer Linwood Young traveled to Washington, D.C., to represent it at the annual NAACP convention.

 Talbot was instrumental in the passage of the Maine Fair Housing Bill in 1965.
 Housing discrimination was a significant struggle for Mainers in the early 1960s, and NAACP chapters statewide began advocating for fair housing legislation beginning in 1963.
 The new Portland branch, as well as national civil rights momentum, allowed Talbot and other Maine activists to make strides toward new legislation, and in 1965 David Graham of Freeport and Rodney Ross of Bath, members of Maine's 102nd Legislature, sponsored "An Act Relating to Discrimination in Housing."
 The bill passed the legislature, and in May 1965 Talbot and other key advocates stood beside Governor John Reed as he signed it into law.

 In 1968, Talbot successfully sued a landlord for housing discrimination.
 The Superior Court case was the first under Maine's new Fair Housing Law, and the landlord was fined $75.

-Throughout the 1960s, Talbot travelled the United States to help register voters and connect with other civil rights leaders, including an impactful trip to Laurel, Mississippi, in 1965.
+Throughout the 1960s, Talbot traveled throughout the United States to help register voters and connect with other civil rights leaders, including an impactful trip to Laurel, Mississippi, in 1965.

 In 1968, Governor Ken Curtis appointed Talbot to a state human rights task force.
 Talbot also served two more terms as the president of the Portland NAACP 1970–1971 and 1978–1980, and was a vice president of the New England Regional NAACP.

-Talbot and co-author H. H. (Harriet) Price published Maine's Visible Black History: The First Chronicle of Its People in 2006.
+In 2006, Talbot co-authored the first book-length examination of African-American history in Maine along with H. H. (Harriet) Price.
+Maine's Visible Black History: The First Chronicle of Its People.